telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 **Option 1:** In order to avoid retyping your credentials, you may cache them.
 The easiest way to do that is to store them as plain text in a [.netrc file](http://www.mavetju.org/unix/netrc.php).

-**Option 2:** A secure alternative to do the same is to use the GitHub credential helpers.
+**Option 2:** A secure alternative to do the same is to use the Git credential helpers.
 Refer to [Stack Overflow](http://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-github) to follow the discussion on the topic.

 ### Store Your Credentials on Windows